Throoni/CAPM_Analysis/docs/methodology/RESULTS_INTERPRETATION.md

 - α = 0: Stock earns exactly what CAPM predicts

 **Our Results:**
-- Average α = 0.144% per month
+- Average α = -0.099% per month
 - This is small and mostly not statistically significant
-- Suggests stocks earn slightly more than CAPM predicts, but not significantly
+- Suggests stocks earn slightly less than CAPM predicts, but not significantly

 **Economic Interpretation:**
 - Small positive alpha suggests slight outperformance